noir-lang/noir/docs/docs/developers/debugging/aztecnr-errors.md

 This error occurs when you are trying to interact with a smart contract via an Private Execution Environment (PXE) that does not have the necessary information to execute a transaction.

-To execute a transaction, the PXE needs to know the complete address of a contract, portal address (if portal is used) and contract artifacts.
+To execute a transaction, the PXE needs to know the complete address of a contract and contract artifacts.

 To address the error, add the contract to the PXE by calling [`pxe.addContracts(...)`](../../apis/pxe/interfaces/PXE.md#addcontracts).